“Adam is amazingly creative and tenacious in pursuing his

 Today, as a Walt Disney Company Executive, Adam is responsible for the gardens, landscape, holiday overlays and decor throughout Disneyland Park, Disney California Adventure, Downtown Disney and the three Disney hotels.

-For the spring of 2017 Adam is working with several corporate and private clients enhancing their Artscapes, including the development of an art installation called The Curious Garden for the Atlanta Botanical Garden in Atlanta, Georgia.
-Working with the expert staff of the botanical garden, he has designed and overseen the production of ten site specific art installations and a series of associated gardens that will be in place May 2017 through October.
+Adam is working with several corporate and private clients enhancing their Artscapes.
+In 2017 this included the development of an art installation called The Curious Garden for the Atlanta Botanical Garden in Atlanta, Georgia.
+Working with the expert staff of the botanical garden, he designed and oversaw the production of ten site specific art installations and a series of associated gardens that was in place May 2017 through October.